minuva/fast-nlp-text-emotion/README.md

 # Intro

-A simple API server using FastAPI for serving a small and high quality emotion classification model with onnxruntime package for CPU inference on Google Cloud Run.
+A simple API server using FastAPI for serving a small and high quality emotion classification model with onnxruntime package for fast CPU inference.

 # Install from source
 ```bash